seriru/minitower_fan_pwm/README.md

 # Description
-This repo contains C code that controls the fan speed of 52Pi's ZP-0130 Mini Tower NAS Kit for the Raspberry Pi 4b SBC.
+This repo contains C program that controls the fan speed of 52Pi's ZP-0130 Mini Tower NAS Kit for the Raspberry Pi 4b SBC.

 # Compilation